marthenlt/graalvm-reliance-india-workshop-13082020/README.md

     DONE
     ```

-    **Install Native Image required C and zlib libraries as seen [here](https://docs.oracle.com/en/graalvm/enterprise/19/guide/reference/native-image/native-image.html#prerequisites)**
+    **Native Image prerequisite**

-    Native Image requires ```glibc-devel, zlib-devel, and gcc``` to be available on your MacOS or Linux machine using package manager available on your OS.
+    Native Image requires ```glibc-devel, zlib-devel, and gcc``` libraries as seen [here](https://docs.oracle.com/en/graalvm/enterprise/19/guide/reference/native-image/native-image.html#prerequisites) to be installed on your MacOS or Linux machine.
+You can install those libraries using package manager available in your OS.

     **Oracle Linux** using ```yum``` package manager